stormchaserroleplaying/stormchaserRPG/Spells/1/Necromancy/index.md

 *A corpse explodes with a poisonous cloud.*

 You target the corpse of one creature that you can see within range and cause it to explode.
-Make a spell attack for each creature within a 10-foot radius of the corpse against the Constitution defence.
+Make a necromancy attack for each creature within a 10-foot radius of the corpse against the Constitution defence.
 On a hit, a creature takes 2d6 poison damage and is [Poisoned](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Poisoned/) until the beginning of your next turn.
 This spell has no effect on the corpse of constructs.
 On a miss, a creature takes half as much damage and suffers no other effect.

 **At Higher Levels.** When you cast this spell using 2 or more mana, you the damage increases by 1d6 for each point of mana above the 1st.